 Tuba-Shakhi Mosque, Baku

-Tuba-Shakhi Mosque in Mardakjan village was constructed in the 15th century by the order of some Tuba-Shakhi and was named after her.
-This cult structure has survived in good condition is an example of classical architecture of medieval Azerbaijan.
+Located on the outskirts of Baku, in a town called Mardakan, is Tuba Shahi Mosque.
+This mosque was built in the 15th century by the order of a woman named Tuba Shahi, and is named after her.
+This religious structure has survived in good condition, and is an excellent example of medieval architecture in Azerbaijan.

-The mosque rooms are connected with one another and the main hall by the curved arched.
-In the center of the hall stands a low faceted drum with a peaked dome towering above it.
-Mikhrab is in the southern wall.
-Tuba-Shakhi Mosque interior expressiveness is achieved by the fine ratio of harmony creating volumes.
+The rooms inside the mosque are connected to each other and the main hall by curved arches.
+Above the center of the hall stands a low faceted drum, with a peaked dome on top.
+The mihrab (which shows the direction of prayer) is located in the southern wall.
+The interior of Tuba Shahi is pleasantly harmonious, due to the perfect ratio of different rooms and spaces.